immiao/immiao.github.io/pages/1_about.md

 * **Reading books**

 Real-time rendering technique is an important aspect in game development.
 I am trying hard to learn knowledge concerning this topic and some tricky skills used to balance the efficiency and the rendering quality seem interesting.
-Besides, Offline rendering is also an interesting topic.
+Besides, offline rendering is also an interesting topic.

 Here are some resources relating to rendering: